 It’s the same when it comes to storing clothes in cardboard boxes.
 While you can purchase storage boxes from uStore-it in the Costa del Sol for other belongings, it’s not a good idea for clothing.

 If you are in doubt of the best way to store clothes, then uStore-it customer services will be happy to offer any assistance.
 You can still go down the plastic route though, just not bags.
 Strong storage containers can hold plenty of clothes, especially if you fold them neatly.

 - Don’t Forget about your Self-Storage Unit

 So you’ve rented out your storage facility in Spain long term, put anything you don’t need away safely.
 You’ve even followed all the other top tips for putting your clothes into storage.
 You don’t have to worry about your clothes being safe, there’s 24 hour security on site.
 However that doesn’t mean your work here is done, remember to check your items regularly.
 Keep your self-storage unit in Spain clean and tidy, you’re clothes will last a lot longer.

 If you’re putting your clothes into self-storage in Spain, rent a storage unit in the Costa Del Sol.
-With stores in La Linea, Duquesta and Manilva, you can even start your own franchise business elsewhere.
+With stores in La Linea, Duquesta and Manilva, you can even start a franchise opportunity in Spain.